Full Discretion Team

 Economic and market conditions have continued to improve.
 US consumer health looks to be healthy in aggregate, and global manufacturing and services purchasing manager data have been strengthening.
 The Federal Reserve’s forward guidance has indicated that monetary policy should remain accommodative for the foreseeable future.
 This appears to be boosting business and consumer confidence and keeping risk appetite strong.
 Multiple COVID-19 vaccines have shown encouraging results.
-We believe the economy could begin to normalize with successful vaccine distribution efforts and less restrictive social distancing measures in the second half of next year.
+We believe the economy could begin to normalize with successful vaccine distribution efforts and less restrictive social distancing measures in the second half of 2021.
 However, global GDP is unlikely to reach its 4Q 2019 peak until late 2021 or early 2022, in our view.

 These are positive signs, but the near-term outlook is not certain and we expect some unevenness.
 Surging COVID-19 cases worldwide and dwindling fiscal support could slow economic momentum.
 We think fiscal stimulus is essential for recovery, and we anticipate a fresh US fiscal package in 1Q 2021, if not sooner.